 So I saw a trick on Instagram to get perfectly round cookies and that’s to use a round cookie cutter while the cookies are still warm and you do get super round cookies.

 We are all aware of red velvet cupcakes well I decided these cookies would be a little bit like them so I added a cream cheese frosting drizzle which just compliments these cookies so well.

 These cookies smelt and looked amazing when they came out the oven and I’ll admit they taste amazing.

 Red Velvet Cookies

-- Cream together the butter, sugar and vanilla extract until light and fluffy.
-Add the egg, red colouring and buttermilk and beat until just combined.
+- Cream together the butter, sugars and vanilla extract until light and fluffy.
+Add the egg, red colouring then beat until just combined.

-- Sift the flour, cocoa and bicarbonate of soda into the bowl and add the vinegar.
-Beat until combined, then stir through the white chocolate chunks.
+- Sift the flour, cocoa and bicarbonate of soda into the bowl then beat until combined, then stir through the white chocolate chunks.

-- Place spoonfuls of cookie dough onto the baking trays, allowing room for the cookies to spread, four on each tray should work well.
-Flatten each cookie a little with the back of the spoon, and bake for approximately 13 minutes.
+- Place spoonfuls of cookie dough onto the baking trays, allowing room for the cookies to spread.
+Chill in the fridge for about 30 minutes.

-- Leave the cookies to set on the tray for five minutes before placing on a wire rack to cool.
+- Bake for about 13 - 15 minutes then remove from the oven and leave the cookies to set on the tray for five minutes before placing on a wire rack to cool.

 - Beat the cream cheese until its a loose consistency then add the icing sugar and beat until its a thick but pipeable consistency.